PravinWankhare/Calcify-Evaluate-Quickly/README.md

 A sleek and interactive web-based calculator built using HTML, CSS, and JavaScript.
 Perform arithmetic calculations quickly and efficiently! 🧮💡
+---

-🚀 Features
+🚀 Features :

-🎨 Modern, responsive UI with gradients and shadows
+🎨 Modern & responsive UI with gradients and shadows

-✨ Hover animations for buttons for an interactive experience
+✨ Hover animations for buttons

-➕➖✖️➗ Supports basic arithmetic operations: +, -, *, /
+➕➖✖️➗ Supports basic arithmetic operations

 🧹 Clear (C), Clear Entry (CE), and backspace (⌫) functionality